BlackHillSoftware/easysmf-samples/easysmf-rti/README.md

 as they are written.
 The interface is RACF protected and does not require exits or APF authorization.

+Documentation for EasySMF-RTI can be found here: [EasySMF-RTI Javadoc](https://static.blackhillsoftware.com/easysmf-rti/javadoc/)

 These samples demonstrate various ways to use EasySMF-RTI to read and process real time SMF data.